-The company's maximum exposure to credit risk for the components of the statement of financial position at 31 December 2023 and 2022 is the carrying amounts as illustrated in above.
+The company's maximum exposure to credit risk for the components of the statement of financial position at 31 December 2024 and 2023 is the carrying amounts as illustrated above.

 The company has elected to apply a 12-month credit loss to derive ECLs on investment securities and bank deposits as the company has utilized the practical expedient and considered these to be low risk instruments and therefore will be considered for 12-month ECLs.